Download the Rules, Waiver/Release form or the Constitution and Bylaws by clicking one of the links below:

 A line will be marked 20 feet from home plate towards third base.
 A base runner that has advanced from third base to a point on or beyond this line must continue home.

-In order to score, the base runner must plant his foot on the ground on or across a line extending from the back of the home plate to the backstop, parallel to the first base line, before the defensive player touches home plate (not the player).
+In order to score, the base runner must plant his foot on the ground on or across a line extending from the front of the home plate to the backstop, parallel to the first base line, before the defensive player touches home plate (not the player).

 The defensive players may not attempt to touch the base runner once the commitment line has been passed.